-way to clarify points of the law when individuals or organizations request a formal interpretation. must deal with specific circumstances and cannot be of general application rafts are public meetings.
-The advisory opinion process has been harshly criticized for allowing so-called super political action committee (uper PACs) to escape the election spending parties and candidates.
-As a 2012 book written by two veteran election commentators concluded, FEC’s advisory opinions “gave the green light for mendacity that makes laughable the candidates’ claims that they have no connections with the super PACs created in their names” (Mann and Ornstein 2012 153).
+Another way to clarify points of the law when individuals or organizations request a formal interpretation is by issuing advisory opinions.
+They must deal with specific circumstances and cannot be of general application, and drafts are discussed at the FEC’s public meetings.
+The advisory opinion process has been harshly criticized for allowing so-called super political action committees (super PACs) to escape the election spending limits imposed on parties and candidates.
+As a 2012 book written by two veteran election commentators concluded, the FEC’s advisory opinions “gave the green light for mendacity that makes laughable the candidates’ claims that they have no connections with the super PACs created in their names” (Mann and Ornstein 2012, 153).

 In terms of public reporting, candidates for the Senate, the House of Representatives and the presidency are required to file public reports on revenues and expenditures as well as report donations over US$200.
-In 1979, the FEC lost the authority to conduct random auditsince then, audits be conducted as part of a complaint investigation or if FEC staff detect potential violations based on public filings by candidates for national office.
+In 1979, the FEC lost the authority to conduct random audits; since then, audits can be conducted only as part of a complaint investigation or if FEC staff detect potential violations based on public filings by candidates for national office.

-Individual citizens and organizations can file complaints with the regarding possible violations of the law and the must decide whether to investigate. will not investigate anonymous complaints.
-The timeconsuming nature of the investigation process means that few complaints are resolved in the elect cycle in which they arise n some instances successful candidates can be installed in office before they may face a small fine for violation.
+Individual citizens and organizations can file complaints with the FEC regarding possible violations of the law, and the FEC must decide whether to investigate.
+It will not investigate anonymous complaints.
+The time-consuming nature of the investigation process means that few complaints are resolved in the electoral cycle in which they arise, and in some instances, successful candidates can be installed in office before they may face a small fine for violation.

-By law the FEC as exclusive civil jurisdiction over all campaign finance violations.
-This statutory authority seemingly strengthens enforcement capacity, but for reasons too technical and lengthy to be described here, the monopoly over civil actions can actually hamper both agency enforcement and private actions by citizens in response to alleged violations
+By law, the FEC has exclusive civil jurisdiction over all campaign finance violations.
+This statutory authority seemingly strengthens its enforcement capacity, but for reasons too technical and lengthy to be described here, the monopoly over civil actions can actually hamper both agency enforcement and private actions by citizens in response to alleged violations.

-When violations are blatant and/or persistent, the FEC can impose punitive sanctionsnowing and wilful violations can result in imprisonment.
-Most minor violations late filings of reports are dealt with through a conciliation process (the Alternative Dispute Resolution process introduced in 2000) can result in civil penalties in the form of fines.
-Since 2008 the FEC has operated an Administrative Fines Program.
-For actions involving alleged criminal wrongdoing, the FEC must work the Justice Department to obtain convictions.
+When violations are blatant and/or persistent, the FEC can impose punitive sanctions, and knowing and wilful violations can result in imprisonment.
+Most minor violations, such as late filings of reports, are dealt with through a conciliation process (the Alternative Dispute Resolution process, introduced in 2000), which can result in civil penalties in the form of fines.
+Since 2008, the FEC has operated an Administrative Fines Program.
+For actions involving alleged criminal wrongdoing, the FEC must work with the Justice Department to obtain convictions.

-In general, the FEC prefers to rely on voluntary compliance by signaling in advance its intentions to different requirements under the law.
+In general, the FEC prefers to rely on voluntary compliance by signalling in advance its intentions to enforce different requirements under the law.

 Operational Arrangements

-The FEC receives an annual appropriation, which in 2012 was US$66.million, up from US$million in 2006.
-Despite an explosion of political spending hastened by a series of Supreme Court decisions that reduced restrictions on spending by corporations, associations, labour unions and political action committees, the agency’s funding levels have remained flat for five years and staffing levels have fallen to a -year low.
-Key executives have left in the last few years (Center for Public Integrity 2013).
+The FEC receives an annual appropriation, which in 2012 was US$66.4 million, up from US$54 million in 2006.
+Despite an explosion of political spending hastened by a series of Supreme Court decisions that reduced restrictions on spending by corporations, associations, labour unions and political action committees, the agency’s funding levels have remained flat for five years, and staffing levels have fallen to a 15-year low.
+Key executives have also left in the last few years (Center for Public Integrity 2013).

-The FEC has 375 full-time employees and personnel costs account for percent of its budget.
-The largest portion of these personnel costs are spent in the General Counsel division which is responsible for policy litigation handling complaints.
-The remaining 31 percent is spent on infrastructure, including and contracts with IT consultants.
+The FEC has 375 full-time employees, and personnel costs account for 6 percent of its budget.
+The largest portion of these personnel costs are spent in the General Counsel division, which is responsible for developing policy and litigation as well as handling complaints.
+The remaining 31 percent is spent on infrastructure, including IT and contracts with IT consultants.
 The FEC is headquartered in Washington and has no regional offices.